-Commencing 13 March 2020 and extending until 31 December 2021, the Australian Government has made a number of temporary MBS telehealth (video and telephone) items available to help reduce the risk of community transmission of COVID-19 and provide protection for patients and health care providers.
+Commencing 13 March 2020 and extending until 31 December 2021, the Australian Government has made a number of temporary Medicare Benefits Schedule (MBS) telehealth (video and telephone) items available to help reduce the risk of community transmission of COVID-19 and provide protection for people experiencing eating disorders and health care providers.

-From 1 July 2021, General Practitioner (GP) and Other Medical Practitioner telephone items will be streamlined.
+From 1 July 2021, GPs and Other Medical Practitioner telephone items will be streamlined.
 This change aligns with how the items are being used by providers and is also based on expert advice about the use of telephone-based services.

 No changes to face-to-face items or telehealth items delivered via videoconference have been made.